ppphp/ppphp.github.io/README.md

 ## format

-mostly in org, to write a hook and work with github page gem.
+mostly in org, to write a hook to convert to markdown and work with github page gem.

 to reformat the css.